SAMUEL-ZUOKUMOR/NFTMarketplace-on-celo/README.md

 ## NFTMarketplace on Celo

-<h2>This an NFTMarketplace built and deployed on the celo-alfajores-testnet</h2>
+<h2>This is an NFTMarketplace built and deployed on the celo-alfajores-testnet</h2>

 <b>What is celo?</b>